 For both the original and predicted recipe settings, the software will automatically send the selected recipe information to the oven controller.
 If there is no communication between the software and the oven controller, the software will display a dialog box showing the recipe information.
 You must manually enter this recipe information in the oven controller software.
-See Figure 49.